j-hc/Reddit_ChatBot_Python/README.md

 ```python
 @chatbot.event.on_invitation
 ```
-The event of a receving a chat invitation whether direct or group.
+The event of receving a chat invitation whether direct or group.

 ```python
 @chatbot.event.on_message_deleted